 Here’s how to send large files with MASV:

-- Sign up for your free trial and log into your MASV account
+- Sign up and log into your MASV account

 - Add your recipients’ emails